Stephen Curry's Hamilton Family Sing-Along Will Make Your Day

 The Golden State Warriors player took to YouTube on Thursday to share a cute clip of his family's Hamilton sing-along.

-The star athlete teamed up with Infiniti to have cameras hidden throughout his car.
+The star athlete teamed up with Infiniti to have cameras placed throughout his car.
 The trio then piled into the vehicle for a little drive.
 While the girls were curious to know where they were headed in the beginning, they soon lost interest once their dad started blasting "You'll Be Back."

 In the musical, the song is sung by an actor playing King George III.
 Throughout the song, the royal character shares his thoughts on the Revolutionary War and warns the colonists "you'll be back" to the British Empire—fully expecting their rebellion to fail.